 Upright cardio exercise can be difficult for POTS patients, especially those new to an exercise program or those with severe POTS exercise intolerance.
 Performing recumbent exercises to build cardiovascular endurance can help exercise intolerance, improve POTS symptoms, and get your body in better shape.

 Try incorporating swimming, recumbent biking, cycling, rowing, and recumbent stepping into your exercise routine.
 I love biking outside, and rowing is an excellent exercise for strengthening the heart!
+You can also try my seated POTS cardio routine.

 7. Focus on Strengthening Your Lower Body